pinkshrub/OnlineWebFun_Lectures/week2/lecture2.md

   - Listen for Mouse or Keyboard events
 ```
 //vanilla javascript
-document.getElementById('title').innerHTML = "WHOA NELLY" // => Grabs an HTML element with id="title" and then sets its inner HTML to "WHOA NELLY"
+document.getElementById('title').innerHTML = "Wowsers!" // => Grabs an HTML element with id="title" and then sets its inner HTML to "WHOA NELLY"
 ```
 - Here's the jQuery equivalent
 ```